injunchoi98/injunchoi98/README.md

 **Contributor, Node.js**
 - Reported and fixed an issue for Windows tests to ensure folder names are not case-sensitive on Windows
 - Improved the performance of the `resolveObject` function by 5-9% using `reduce` and `Object.assign`
-- Refactored the `parseParams` function, an internal Node.js file, to use `primordials`, ensuring no performance degradation

 ## PROJECTS